-1. Get Gelled: The key to switching up your natural part and tackling stubborn cowlicks?
-Gel.
+The key to getting your new part to stay put?
+Hair gel — and lots of it.
 “Apply a strong gel at the root area when the hair is wet to hold the new direction of hair,” says Dimachki.
-She recommends Kérastase Paris Forme Fatale for a strong yet pliable hold that will keep stubborn cowlicks from popping up.
+We like Garnier Fructis Pure Clean Styling Gel for a strong yet pliable hold that will keep stubborn cowlicks from popping up.

-2. Direct It: After applying gel, Dimachki says to use medium tension and blow dry the root area with a fine-toothed comb in the new direction you want your hair to part.
+After applying gel, Dimachki advises using medium tension and blow drying the root area with a fine-toothed comb in the new direction you want your hair to part.
+“Just make sure to blow dry the cowlick or bang area first, before it begins to air dry,” she says.
 The gel you applied to this area will help hold your hair in place as you style.
-“Just make sure to blow dry the cowlick or bang area first, before it begins to air dry,” advises Dimachki.
+And as always, be sure to apply a heat protectant like the Kérastase Paris Résistance Extentioniste Thermique Blow Dry Primer throughout your hair before blow drying.